Code-Institute-Submissions/thrill-seekers/README.md

 ### Clone this repository
 * Visit the GitHub repository.  [repository](https://github.com/SureDeveloping/thrill-seekers)
-* Click the Code button, located in the top right, next to the about page.
+* Click the Code button, located in the top right, next to the About page.
 * Choose between 'HTTPS', 'SSH', or 'GitHub CLI' based on your preferred method for cloning.
 * Copy the URL.
 * Open Git Bash.